gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 }
 ```

 If the Azure RBAC grants the access required by the agents, the cluster is created and proxied by the Kubernetes agent.
-Otherwise, if the role is not correctly configured the discovery agent will return an error mentioning access is not correctly configured.

 #### Kubernetes Local Accounts